microlincoln/microlincoln/README.md

 ### Hi there 👋
 I am Akadiri Olalekan.
-I am currently working with Federal Institute of Industrial Research Oshodi in Nigeria.
+I am currently working with Federal Institute of Industrial Research Oshodi, Lagos Nigeria.
 I am currently learning Data analytics and Bioinformatics with Biohack internship program.
 <!--
 **microlincoln/microlincoln** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.